New Flyer High Floor: Design

 For example, a New Flyer D40-88 is a 40-foot (nominal) rigid high-floor bus with conventional diesel power, built in 1988.
 The -## suffix was used between 1987 and 1990.
 After this time, no suffix was added to the model number, while buses from the Low Floor series, which were introduced in 1991, did have LF for a suffix.

-In recent time, some listings or fleet rosters may show HF as a suffix for these high floor buses.
-This was a creation of public transit fans to commonly refer to these pre-low floor models.
-None of their model numbers ever officially had the HF suffix.
 The articulated D60 high floor model had the model name Galaxy, but it wasn't commonly known by that name.

 The trolleybus was only made in a 60-foot articulated version (E60) for a single agency, Muni.

 The New Flyer High Floor uses a tubular side construction clad with either aluminum or fiberglass panels; wheel housings are made of stainless steel, and stepwells have the option of either stainless steel or fiberglass.
 To reduce weight, the roof, front, and rear panels are made from fiberglass.
 All buses are equipped with rear-mounted engines using either V- or T-drive couplings to the transmission driving the rear axle; since the D60 articulated buses use the "pusher" configuration, the articulation joint is equipped with an anti-jackknifing feature.